 My native (family) language is French; however, I grew up in a country at the boundaries of the Latin/French and Germanic spheres of influence, so some Germanic expressions were natural to me from early childhood on.
 I picked up English through its privileged status in international, scientific, Internet and hacker communication and it now permeates my thinking and my expression, to the point that French speakers regularly imagine I'd prefer them to speak English to me.
 This might also stem from the fact that I speak a relatively standard French, and tend not to recognise terms such as « bahut », « ça me botte » or « tu as du bol », very common in the vernacular spoken in France.

-My professional homepage contains a short story of my academic growth.
+My former professional homepage contains a short story of my academic growth.